 Consideration and resources by media type

 Decreased travel will affect Out of Home impression delivery.
 We are working with key vendors to be able to quantify the impact of reduced travel – it will certainly vary by location and ad unit type.
-Operations/printing/posting lead times are not affected yet, but it is still smart to build in extra time to account for limited staffing.
+The impact to operations/printing/posting lead times varies on a state by state basis and it is smart to build in extra time to account for limited staffing.

-In lieu of cancelling a campaign completely, consider swapping in relevant messaging, negotiate added value/MGs for later in the flight, and negotiate incentives for clients who do not cancel.
+In lieu of cancelling a campaign completely, consider utilizing street level media in densely populated cities targeting walkers, swapping in relevant messaging, negotiating added value/MGs for later in the flight, and taking advantage of incentives for clients who do not cancel.

 Google Trends has a new dedicated section for Coronavirus, including top questions asked in the US over the past week, information on which products are being searched and how demand for other categories is changing over time.